yeungadrian/MLOps/README.md

 - postgreSQL: Setting up multiple databases.
 Mounting init-db.sql to docker-entrypoint-initdb.d folder which is automatically run only if postgres volume is empty.
 - MinIO: separate container created to create bucket for MLflow
 - Langfuse: no official image for arm

+### Troubleshooting
+- #### Deploy resources:
+    - Docker compose has been setup with minimum specs for my local
+    - May run into out of memory exceptions.
+Single workers may cause crashing.
+Consider increasing cpu ,memory and workers.
+    - Remove deploy section under each service as a quick workaround